carlhuda/janus/README.markdown

 * Automatically activate NERDTree when MacVIM opens and make the original buffer the active one
 * Provide alternative :e, :cd, :rm and :touch abbreviations which also refresh NERDTree when done (when NERDTree is open)
+* When opening vim with vim /path, open the left NERDTree to that directory, set the vim pwd, and clear the right buffer
+* Disallow `:e`'ing files into the NERDTree buffer
+* In general, assume that there is a single NERDTree buffer on the left and one or more editing buffers on the right

 ## Ack.vim